buserror/simavr/README.md

 Example:
 --------
-/simavr/ is really made to be the center for emulating your own AVR projects, not just a debugger, but also the emulating the peripherals you will use in your firmware, so you can test and develop offline, and now and then try it on the hardware.
+_simavr_ is really made to be the center for emulating your own AVR projects, not just a debugger, but also the emulating the peripherals you will use in your firmware, so you can test and develop offline, and now and then try it on the hardware.

-You can also use /simavr/ to do test units on your shipping firmware to validate it before you ship a new version, to prevent regressions or mistakes.
+You can also use _simavr_ to do test units on your shipping firmware to validate it before you ship a new version, to prevent regressions or mistakes.

-/simavr/ has a few 'complete projects/ that demonstrate this, most of them were made using real hardware at some point, and the firmware binary is /exactly/ the one that ran on the hardware.
-The key here is to emulate the /parts/ or peripherals that are hooked to the AVR.
+_simavr_ has a few 'complete projects/ that demonstrate this, most of them were made using real hardware at some point, and the firmware binary is _exactly_ the one that ran on the hardware.
+The key here is to emulate the _parts_ or peripherals that are hooked to the AVR.
 Of course, you don't have to emulate the full hardware, you just need to generate the proper stimulus so that the AVR is fooled.